 Strangely, a survey of aquatic plants* on the lake produced by Vanier College in 1982 has no mention of that plant on it’s list of aquatic plants.
-As as this map shows, there are a lot of aquatic plants on Black Lake when this map was done in 2013.
+As as this map shows, there were a lot of aquatic plants on Black Lake when this map was done in 2013.

 * A Preliminary Aquatic Survey Boyd and Black Lakes, Quebec.
 Technical report No. 5a 1982 H.J.
 Smart D.J.
 Oxley – Vanier College Fish and Wildlife Technology Program

 This page was updated on August 7 2018